Record freeze extends to eastern United States, at least nine dead

 The cold snap could cost the U.S. economy up to $5 billion, when lost productivity and lost retail sales are accounted for, estimated Evan Gold, senior vice president at Planalytics, which tracks weather for businesses.
 He said about 200 million people in major cities might face "bill shock" for heating.

-Hardest hit were travelers who had booked trips on JetBlue Airways Corp, which on Monday halted its flights at New York's three major airports and Boston Logan International Airport overnight.
+Hardest hit were travellers who had booked trips on JetBlue Airways Corp (JBLU.O), which on Monday halted its flights at New York's three major airports and Boston Logan International Airport overnight.
 Flights had resumed by midday on Tuesday.

 Tuesday proved too cold even for some polar bears.
 At Lincoln Park Zoo in Chicago, a 14-year-old female polar bear named Anana mostly remained in her indoor enclosure, where temperatures are 40 F (4 C), said zoo spokeswoman Sharon Dewar.